ozohad/thermal-control/README.md

 unk_dir_untrust_tx	some cable sensor is untrusted, FAN direction is
 			unknown

-Thermal zones thresholds setting for CPU and ASIC per system type (port thresholds if supported are read from ports EEPROM data).
-It contains the thresholds for monitoring activation - when the temperature is above this threshold, thermal control should be active and when temperature is above this threshold, thermal control should be passive.
-And it contains the critical threshold.
-When the temperature is above this threshold, FANs should be at maximum speed or system shutdown should be performed.

 Package contains the following files, used within the workload:
 /lib/systemd/system/mellanox-thermal.service
 	system entries for thermal control activation and de-activation.